What's in the box

 Step 2: Install the App

-It's called "Spark Core", or you can click one of these links:
+You can search for the mobile app named "Spark Core", or you can click one of these links:

 Now use the app to sign up for an account!